uddhavdave/prize_pool_contract/README.md

-# Anchor Program for Crypunks
+# Anchor Program for Prize Pool Management

 ## Install and Test